Is your team ready for a MAM? A media asset management maturity guide

 Think about every meticulously crafted campaign video, every slick social graphic, every high-resolution product shot.
 These assets are meant to capture attention, drive action, and build your brand.

-Not into thin air, mind you.
-They disappear into a digital graveyard of unlabeled hard drives, overflowing cloud folders, and forgotten network shares.
+But when the campaign ends, those digital assets disappear into a graveyard of unlabeled hard drives, overflowing cloud folders, and forgotten network shares.

 It’s like building a custom, high-performance race car, driving it once around the block, and then dismantling it, scattering the parts across town, and promptly losing the blueprints.